 SoFAB Media’s signature digital project is Nitty Grits: The International Culinary Dictionary, the world’s first online, truly global, interactive culinary resource.

-Among the division’s published offerings is OKRA, an online magazine featuring work from a wide-ranging field of authors writing on a broad spectrum of culinary subjects.
+Among the division’s published offerings is the SoFAB Magazine, an online magazine featuring work from a wide-ranging field of authors writing on a broad spectrum of culinary subjects.

 Culinary Legacies is a television series featuring food and drink luminaries.
 Guests include celebrated chef and restaurateur Leah Chase and pioneering seafood retailer Al Scramuzza.

 Among SoFAB Media’s current filmed projects are Kaffir Boy: There Lies Hope, the cinematic adaptation of Mark Mathabane’s bestselling autobiography, and Serve, its accompanying documentary, both produced in association with Hill & Brand Entertainment; Marmite: Taste of a Nation?, an examination of the quintessentially British foodstuff; Some Grind of Wonderful, a whimsical look at life behind and beyond the coffee bar; and The Secret Life of Mitch Spinach, an animated television series adapted from the children’s book series, produced in association with Hill & Brand Kids and Cookie Jar Entertainment.